Audiveris/audiveris/README.md

 Github.
 This will take approx. two weeks.
 We won't be able to accept pull requests until this transition is finished (this message will disappear then).
 Thank you for your patience!**

+## Main features

+As opposed to Audiveris [earlier generation][6], which was a stand-alone OMR application composed of an engine and a (limited) user interface, this repository is focused on the OMR engine.

+The internals of OMR engine are made publicly available, either directly by XML-based ".omr" project files or via the Java API of this software.

+The engine can directly export data using [MusicXML][8] 3.0 format, via an integrated exporter.
+Other exporters could build upon the engine to support other target formats.

+NOTA: The engine provides a small integrated UI which is meant for the developer to analyze, tune or train the various parts of the engine, but not to correct the final score.
+Full GUIs, meant for the end-user, are expected to be provided by external editors.

 ## Building and running